How To Use your PC Computer or Laptop as a Wireless Router

 - Scan for available networks on your other device and use the network name and password from Step 4.

-Both operating systems support multiple WiFi adapters but that can be problematic.
-Both will work with USB WiFi adapters and in theory, will utilize one for internet access and one as a hotspot.
-In practice this can be a pain to set up.
-You would need to manually configure both WiFi adapters with different IP addresses and use one for local access only.
+Both Windows and Mac operating systems support multiple Wi-Fi adapters, but you may experience problems when using this method.
+You would need to manually configure both Wi-Fi adapters with different IP addresses and use one for local access only.
 This tells the OS to select one for internet traffic and one for local IP traffic.

-Aside from using an app or third party program to enable you to use a laptop as a wireless router, these are the only ways I know of getting the job done.
-Do you know of any other ways?
-Tell us about them below if you do!
+Aside from using an app or third party program to enable wireless hotspot routing, these are the only ways to get the job done.